 Tico looked to Barty, but it was clear he had no answers to give.
 Never had they seen Kara this way and it seemed wrong to break the silence of her grief.
 Kara turned onto her side and they saw tears running down her cheeks, her mouth agape but no sound emerging as her whole body shook.
 By instinct Tico slid down from the window sill and hurried over to the bed.
 He squeezed himself between her arm and body and gave her a close embrace.
 Barty followed after and leaned his head against her arm.

 Tico gasped and felt a tension mounting so strongly it seemed tangible, like a crescendoing bass or a smothering vapor.
-He half thought he saw the eyes of the Gleer illuminating in the dark corner of the room as a mouth of needles began opening wide.
+He half thought he saw the eyes of the Gleer illuminated in the dark corner of the room and a mouth of needles opening wide.